This program is designed for individuals who:

 - The intern could be rehired through the competitive search process.

-- In year one, the number of interns employed would be no greater than 10% of the total number of budgeted research assistant staff (PRK1).
+- The number of interns employed would be no greater than 15% of the total number of budgeted research assistant staff (PRK1).

 Application and Appointment